 About the Practice

 Jane Cameron Architects is a Melbourne based architecture and interior design practice.
-Our team, which boasts certified Passivhaus designers, shares a passion for merging timeless design with contemporary sustainable and high-performance principles to support the way people live – now and into the future.
+Our team, which boasts Passivhaus designers, shares a passion for merging timeless design with contemporary sustainable and high-performance principles to support the way people live – now and into the future.

 View our project gallery or contact us to find out more.

-Jane Cameron Finlay
+Jane Cameron Finlay FRAIA

 Over a career spanning over 25 years, including almost a decade in the UK, Jane Cameron Finlay has amassed a portfolio of unique projects that share a finely crafted aesthetic that appeals to the senses and transcends time.